znsio/perfiz/README.md

 ### Prometheus Querying and Configuration (5 min)

-* Learn how to access your PromQL expression browser
+* Learn how to access your PromQL expression browser to see the raw data the is being collected in Perfiz Prometheus
 * Adding additional scrape configs to ```prometheus.yml``` to monitor a Java application.

 Go to [Perfiz Prometheus Config](https://github.com/znsio/perfiz-demo#prometheus-configuration---adding-scrape-configs)